janosgyerik/hiring-tools/interview-questions/programming/README.md

 ### The Collections API

-- Elements of the Collections API
+- Frequently used classes of the Collections API
 - Difference between `Collection` and `List`
 - Difference between `ArrayList` and `LinkedList`
 - Implementations of `Set`